 Now contrast that with a liquid democratic system, which could scale to include thousands of times as many active participants.

-If the number of active legislators goes up by a few orders of magnitude, so does the cost of capturing a majority of them.
+If the number of active legislators goes up by orders of magnitude, so does the total cost of capturing a majority of them.

-And remember, liquid democracy means real accountability.
-If your chosen representatives no longer seem to fight for your interests, liquid democracy lets you replace them immediately, no questions asked.
+And remember, liquid democracy means real accountability for representatives.
+If you no longer feel like they fight for your interests, liquid democracy lets you replace them immediately, no questions asked.